 The benefit of this portable cassette toilet really lies in its smart simplicity.
 It’s not about frills and features, but this sturdy and compact machine will get the job done and keep on doing it.

-The Vingli model is similarly designed to take advantage of the many conveniences other cassette toilets have perfected.
+The Vingli portable cassette toilet is similarly designed to take advantage of the many conveniences other cassette toilets have perfected.
 Comparable to the Serenelife model, the Vingli unit features a rotating spout for splash-free dumping and a tank level indicator for the waste tank.

 It even includes a similar to-go toilet bag for transporting the unit around.